-Carrots may have high sugar content but it is also a very good blood sugar regulator (it’s a paradox I know).
-If you’re generally healthy without blood sugar problem, two or three medium-sized carrots daily would not cause any adverse effect (but diabetics should keep to just half a carrot a day).
+Even though carrots have high sugar content, it is also a very good blood sugar regulator.
+If you’re generally healthy without blood sugar problem, two or three medium-sized carrots daily would not cause any adverse effect (but diabetics should keep to just one carrot a day).

 The natural sugar in carrots are easily assimilated.
 Fresh carrot juice has a glycemic index count of 80 which is at an acceptable borderline.
 Its consumption is encouraged for its rich nourishment and carotenoid content which actually helps balance blood sugar.
 However, always practice moderation in whatever you juice.

 Depending on its variety, carrots can be as short as two inches or as long as three feet, with a diameter of between half an inch to over two inches.

 When we speak of carrots, we often think “orange”, but they also come in a variety of other colors like white, yellow, purple and red.

 Carrot is one of the most healing foods that provides the finest and highest quality in nutrients, especially when consumed in its juice form.
 It is an excellent source of pro-vitamin A, vitamins C, D, E, K, B1 and B6.